 Hyperspectral imaging for early detection of retinal diseases

 In terms of impact on society, one of the most promising applications of such a technology is retinal imaging.
 To make sure it reaches its full potential, Optina Diagnostics' was founded and launched the Metabolic Hyperspectral Retinal Camera (MHRC), a high-contrast hyperspectral retinal imaging based on Photon etc’s TLS.
-The latter provides a fibered output illumination over a wide spectral range (400 - 1000 nm) with a small bandwidth (~2 nm) and an outstanding isolation (70dB or OD7).
-Those requirements are essential to achieve an efficient illumination of the entire retina.
-Hyperspectral imaging allows the identification of molecular content in each points of the retina.
+The latter provides a fibered output illumination over a wide spectral range (400 - 1000 nm) with a small bandwidth (~2 nm) and outstanding isolation (70dB or OD7).
+Those requirements are essential to achieving an efficient illumination of the entire retina.
+Hyperspectral imaging allows the identification of molecular content in each point of the retina.
 The objective of the instrument is to detect early signs of retina anomalies such as age-related macular degeneration (AMD) hence minimizing the possible loss of vision.

 Mechanical properties of polypropylene blends 5

 To improve the characterization of mechanical properties of solid polymers, Chaudemanche et al. have developed a new experimental procedure coupling Raman spectroscopy and a system called VideoTraction™.
 In a recent publication, they analyzed deformations’ micromechanisms in different polypropylene blends.
-To conduct this project, they performed tensile test, also known as tension test, during which they observed the evolution of the integrated Raman intensity.
-In order to extract information out of the Raman data, they implemented an incoherent light transport experiment, and determined the turbidity of the polymer as a function of stress.
+To conduct this project, they performed a tensile test, also known as tension test, during which they observed the evolution of the integrated Raman intensity.
+In order to extract information out of the Raman data, they implemented an incoherent light transport experiment and determined the turbidity of the polymer as a function of stress.
 The light source was then focused on a turbid specimen and a CCD camera collected the halo of the backscattered light coming from the sample surface.
-A high pointing stability, a low bandwidth and wide spectral range were all necessary requirements for the success of this experiment.
+High pointing stability, low bandwidth and wide spectral range were all necessary requirements for the success of this experiment.
 At last, the high wavelength isolation (70dB or OD7) was exploited since it allowed them to probe the scattering light at the exact same wavelength that was previously used for the Raman experiment.